Ian Sprague: Non-functional pottery

 Generally the panels were in groups of three, but installations of 8 panels (two by four), 42 (seven by six) or 27 (three by nine) were made, notably for the Modernist Beaumaris house of sculptor and portrait painter Shirley Hannan.
 Hannan was one of many clients who became admiring friends.

 Single panels were sometimes glazed bas-relief sculptures.

 Sprague laid out a design of 20,000 ceramic tiles in the Fitzroy Gardens, Melbourne, in 1979 to form a "people's pathway".
 Four years later he contributed a "cave seat" to another community art-work, the Terracotta Mural Garden at Benalla, Victoria.

+Sprague held open house on Sundays at Mungeribar for friends, and their friends, and his hospitality over decades played an important part in the lives of middle and upper-class gay Melbourne at a time when homosexuality still constituted a crime.

 Later life

 By 1981 Mungeribar was too onerous and too cold for Sprague's health.
 He sold the Upper Beaconsfield estate and moved to a house and studio he had bought at Mooney Mooney on the Hawkesbury River.
-He made pots and sculptures in a small pottery as well as works on paper.
+Mungeribar was consumed by a firestorm on Ash Wednesday 1983.
+Sprague made pots and sculptures in a small pottery as well as works on paper.
 These include lithographs and monoprints.
 There are many drawings of the river, boats, the rocky escarpments.
 Other drawings are of his whippet Sprint.
 In 1992 he moved to a smaller house and studio at Sunshine Beach north of Noosa, Queensland.
 He died there two years later.

-Mungeribar had been consumed by a firestorm on Ash Wednesday 1983.